Petersham, London: History

+Governance

+Petersham is part of the Richmond Park constituency for elections to the House of Commons of the United Kingdom.
+It is part of the Ham, Petersham and Richmond Riverside ward for elections to Richmond upon Thames London Borough Council.

+On 1 April 1965 the civil parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Petersham had a population of 1134.

 Landmarks

 Notable buildings

 Listed buildings include a watchman's box that also served as a village lock-up and dates from 1787.

 Petersham Road (part of the A307) includes an extremely sharp right-angled bend edged by a pair of handsome wrought iron gates.
 This is the entrance to Montrose House, one of the most notable houses in Petersham.
 After a spate of serious accidents on the bend in the road, the neighbours formed a group in the 1850s called Trustees of the Road.
 The Hon.
 Algernon Tollemache of Ham House was their leader and they managed to persuade the owner of Montrose House to part with some land to reduce the sharpness of the bend.
 But various dents in the brick wall today reveal that motorists are still taken unawares by it.

 Adjacent to Montrose House and equally as impressive is Rutland Lodge, built in 1666 for a Lord Mayor of London; it is Grade II* listed.

 Another historic house in Petersham is Douglas House, just off the west drive to Ham House.
 One of its notable inhabitants was Catherine, Duchess of Queensberry.
 In 1969 it was bought by the Federal Republic of Germany for use as a German school.
 New buildings have been erected in the grounds, but the original house and stables have been preserved.